AndreasMadsen/gmid/README.md

 ## Documentation

-`gmid` is a function there returns a 46 digest unique hex string.
+`gmid` is a function there returns a 52 digest unique hex string.

 * 32 digest is the computer name `os.hostname()`.
 * 6 digest is the pid.
-* 8 digest is random.
+* 8 digest is random, but only updates when the increasement counter resets.
+* 6 digest is an increasement counter.

 ```JavaScript
   var gmid = require('gmid');